This roadmap is under construction!

 Farmers markets provide healthy food options and have a minimal environmental footprint, but are scare in low-income areas.
 Working with farmers and local groups to create healthy food markets is critical.
 Project for Public Spaces and the Community Food Security Coalition and Farmers Market Coalition both provide excellent guides on how to make the Supplemental Nutrition Assistance Program (SNAP) and Electronic Benefits Transfer (EBT) cards usable at local farmers markets.
 Progressive governments should also work to protect existing farmers markets from future development.
 Madison, WI passed a downtown land use ordinance that promotes smart development and tourism while protecting the city’s famous farmers market.

-Local purchasing ordinances can cover nearby farms – Cleveland, OH, and Madison, WI enacted law that promotes local farming and healthier food.
+Local purchasing ordinances can cover nearby farms – Cleveland, OH, and Dane County, WI enacted law that promotes local farming and healthier food.
 Going a step further, Woodbury County, WI, requires government agencies to buy from local organic food suppliers.
 Importantly, the ordinance also applies to large regional detention facilities, which frequently work with corporate suppliers that simultaneously under-nourish people in government care (or worse) while undermining local food providers.

 Taking it to the Next Level